 We have previously disclosed our plans to build several new vessels, including a new hopper dredge and two new scows.
 Our future revenues and profitability will be impacted to some extent by our ability to complete the construction of these vessels, secure financing for them and bring them into service.
 The Company contracts with shipyards to build new vessels and currently has vessels under construction.
 Construction projects are subject to risks of delay and cost overruns, resulting from shortages of equipment, materials and skilled labor; lack of shipyard availability; unforeseen design and engineering problems; work stoppages; weather interference; unanticipated cost increases; unscheduled delays in the delivery of material and equipment; and financial and other difficulties at shipyards including labor disputes, shipyard insolvency and inability to obtain necessary certifications and approvals.
-A significant delay in the construction of new vessels or a shipyard's inability to perform under the construction.
+A significant delay in the construction of new vessels or a shipyard's inability to perform under the construction contract could negatively impact the Company's ability to fulfill contract commitments and to realize timely revenues with respect to vessels under construction.
 Significant cost overruns or delays for vessels under construction could also adversely affect the Company's financial condition, results of operations and cash flows.
 Changes in governmental regulations, safety or other equipment standards, as well as compliance with standards imposed by maritime self-regulatory organizations and customer requirements or competition, could substantially increase the cost of such construction beyond what we currently expects such costs to be.